 Latest News

-The news links posted in this area provide details of new processes and facilities in the Central Portal.
-A complete list of BCH news is available at https://bch.cbd.int/news/news.shtml and can be reached by following the link to More news.
+The news links posted in this area provide details of new processes and facilities in the Central Portal, as well as details of events, reports and other information relevant to the BCH and CPB.
+A complete list of BCH news is available at https://bch.cbd.int/about/news/ and can be reached by following the link to More news.